QualiSystems/cloudshell-help/docs/portal/inventory/managing-abstract-templates/create-abstract-template/abstract-resource-settings.md

     ![](/Images/CloudShell-Portal/Lab-Management/Environments/AbstractResourceQuantity.png)

 The quantity feature has one important limitation, though.
-Abstract resources and sub-resources assigned a quantity value greater than one are not connectible to other devices in the blueprint via routes.
+Abstract resources and sub-resources assigned a quantity value greater than one are not connectable to other devices in the blueprint via routes.
 This limitation should be considered when debating whether to use the 'duplicate' functionality to create a couple of ports of the quantity restriction.

 ## Defining Additional Info